nguyenbinhanltv/nguyenbinhanltv/src/content/posts/fulfitforgym-cms-guide/index.md

 1. List Polar sensors table
 ![CMS device](./fulfitforgym/polar-list.png)
+This page will display the list of Polars you have added for the specified tablet object.
-2. Edit and detail of tablet
+1. Edit and detail of tablet
 ![CMS device](./fulfitforgym/device-edit.png)
-3. Delete tablet
+1. Delete tablet
 ![CMS device](./fulfitforgym/device-delete.png)

 ## CMS Polar sensors

 1. List Polar sensors table
 ![CMS device](./fulfitforgym/polar-list.png)
+This page will display the list of Polars you have added for the specified tablet object.

     1.1.
 If Polar sensors tablet had data
 ![CMS device](./fulfitforgym/polar-list-had-data.png)

 2. Create a Polar sensor for a tablet